 I had too much filling to fill the pie so I made this extra pie with a lid made from the leftover pastry.
 I’ve reduced the amount of filling in the recipe card below to make just the one large pie.

-The bigger pie was an absolute beast and took an hour and a half on 180C/350F/Gas Mark 4 to bake.
-The smaller pie took around 45 minutes. if the pastry on top starts to catch, cover it with foil.
+The bigger Leek, Cheese & Potato Pie was an absolute beast and took an hour and a half on 180C/350F/Gas Mark 4 to bake.
+The smaller pie took around 45 minutes.
+If the pastry on top starts to catch, cover it with foil.

-Now this pie was massive!
-I think it could serve 8 people easily.
-We ate the smaller pie for dinner one night with some vegetables and gravy.
-Then started on the bigger one the next day… for both lunch and dinner!
+Now this Leek, Cheese & Potato Pie was massive!
+We ate the smaller Leek, Cheese & Potato Pie for dinner one night with some vegetables and gravy.
+Then started on the bigger Leek, Cheese & Potato Pie the next day… for both lunch and dinner!
 It was very delicious and it got the thumbs up from my boyfriend.
 He said it was one of his favourite things I had made him recently.
 I was pleased with how the pastry turned out too and hot water crust was much easier than I thought.